acburdine/hideNsneak/README.md

 _terraform --> has all the terraform related stuff

-_test.go --> test file that is ignored by go code (underscores do that) secrets.go --> ignored in gitignore. where you keep your secret keys constants.go --> where you can find all the constants for deploying modules lib.go --> utility functions structs.go --> basic structs for all modules terraformer.go --> wrapper for terraform functionality.
-This is where the good stuff happens.
+_test.go --> test file that is ignored by go code (underscores do that)

+secrets.go --> ignored in gitignore. where you keep your secret keys

+constants.go --> where you can find all the constants for deploying modules

+lib.go --> utility functions

+structs.go --> basic structs for all modules

+terraformer.go --> wrapper for terraform functionality.
+This is where the good stuff happens

 Developing locally & contributions
 ----------------------------------

+We would love to have you contribute to hideNsneak.
+Feel free to fork the repo and start contributing, we will review pull requests as we receive them.
+If you feel like some things need improvement or some features need adding, feel free to open up an issue and hopefully -- someone will pick it up.

+For those who decide to contribute regularly...
+We've got some real comfy t-shirts for you.